Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 When and where does the guidance apply?

-The Coronavirus Regulations provide for four Alert Levels which may be applied depending on the assessed level of risk from the pandemic in Wales.
+The Regulations provide for four Alert Levels which may be applied depending on the assessed level of risk from the pandemic in Wales.
 This involves different levels of restrictions based on the interventions the Welsh Ministers consider necessary to control the coronavirus.

 The requirement to take reasonable measures applies in a very broad range of circumstances, including every kind of workplace which is open.
 This includes for example; public services, health and social care premises, schools and childcare settings, higher education, further education settings (including training centres and adult learning), call centres, hospitality businesses, commercial and industrial premises, construction sites and other open sites such as roadworks and outdoor places including livestock markets.
-It also applies in any premises where work or an organised activity is carried out.

-The requirement also applies in all businesses and premises required to close where there remain circumstances in which individuals may be on the premises.
+The requirement also applies in all businesses and premises required to close where there remain circumstances in which individuals may lawfully be on the premises.

 There are specific requirements for retail premises and licensed premises (see below).